discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 If on final sign off manual intervention is required by vendor before delivery to the online platform, 6 hours is allowed for this process.

 ####Volume:
-All content will go through this process.
+Expectation is that less than 10% of content will go through this process.

 ##final delivery of files - process
 There needs to be a mechanism of either informing the publishing platform to pick up the files from the revisions bucket OR for the final sign off from production to be the indication that final files should be delivered somewhere different, to kick off the publishing process.